 • Successful entrants will be notified on 8 January 2026

-• Awards presentation ceremony: February 2026 in Sydney
+• Awards presentation ceremony: in Sydney, date to be announced in 2026

 • The prize celebrates landscape in its broadest interpretation – encompassing natural environments, built spaces, urban landscapes, and conceptual interpretations of place.
 We encourage artists to explore how their experience of each others’ culture influences their understanding and representation of landscape.